jonhjelm/docs-and-training/workflow_creation/HPC_service.md

 # Overview over the generic HPC service
-This document gives an overview over the CloudFlow HPC service and describes how to use it to execute Singularity images on an HPC cluster.
+This document gives an overview over the SemWES HPC service and describes how to use it to execute Singularity images on an HPC cluster.
 Please note that this article refers to version 4 of the HPC service, introduced on Oct.
 16th 2018.
 The previous documentation is still available as [legacy